 Below are the top ten biggest ports as per the cargo volume throughout the world.

 1. Port of Shanghai, Shanghai China

 Having a total of five working areas, the port of Shanghai became the biggest port in the world, surpassing the Port of Singapore.
 It is located in Shanghai, China.
-That year alone, around 29 million TEUs were handled by the port of Shanghai, which has both – a sea as well as a river port.
-The port of Shanghai is a source of great economic activity in the Yangtze River area which has helped further the economic status of regions like Zhejiang, Jiangsu and Henan.
+That year alone, around 29 million TEUs were handled by the port of Shanghai, which has both – a sea and a river port.
+The port of Shanghai is a source of great economic activity in the Yangtze River area, which has helped further the economic status of regions like Zhejiang, Jiangsu and Henan.

 It has a capacity of handling cargo of about 744 million tonnes, which allows efficient management of 32.5 million containers of dimension equal to standard TEUs of containers simultaneously.

-It is stretched at an area of 3,619 km² at the delta or convergence of Yangtze River and the port is owned by International Port Group in Shanghai (SIPG).
+It is stretched at an area of 3,619 km² at the delta or convergence of the Yangtze River, and the port is owned by the International Port Group in Shanghai (SIPG).

-The port involves three most important container port areas within it located at Wusongkou, Waigaoqiao and at Yangshan with a total of 125 berths.
-The stretch of the quay totals to approximately twenty kilometres.
+The port involves the three most important container port areas within it located at Wusongkou, Waigaoqiao and at Yangshan, with a total of 125 berths.
+The stretch of the quay totals approximately twenty kilometres.

-One-fourth of International trade from china is carried out from this port and on an average, about 2,000 of container ships are served by this port on a monthly basis.
+One-fourth of International trade from china is carried out from this port, and on average, about 2,000 of container ships are served by this port on a monthly basis.

 2. Port of Singapore, Singapore